Types of Mortgages Explained & How to Choose the Right One

 • For example, if you take out a tracker mortgage that is the base rate plus 1%, the rate you’ll pay will be 1% above the Bank of England base rate.
 So if the base rate falls by 0.25%, the rate you’ll pay will also fall by 0.25%.

-Tracker mortgages usually last for between two to five years, after which the rates revert to the lender’s standard variable rate (which is invariably a lot more expensive).
+Tracker mortgages usually last for between two to five years, after which the rates revert to the lender’s standard variable rate, which can be much more expensive.

 Tracker mortgages pros and cons